svtk/kotlin-swift-interopedia/docs/classes/InlineClass.md

 ## Inline classes

+The class was not included in the .h file and cannot be used.

 ### Explanation

 In Kotlin, you can create an inline (value) class to wrap around a single value, without the performance